-- Shields employees from longevity risks (e.g., outliving their savings).
-A defined benefit plan pays the employee each month for the length of his or her lifetime, regardless of how long the individual may live, thus securing income throughout retirement. - Allows employees to plan to retire sooner.
+Defined benefit plans also shield employees from longevity risks.
+A defined benefit plan pays the employee each month for the length of his or her lifetime, regardless of how long the individual may live, thus securing income across retirement.
+Employees can also plan to retire sooner.
 Department of Labor statistics show employees whose primary retirement plan is a defined benefit plan tend to retire one to two years earlier, on average, than employees covered only by a defined contribution plan.
-This can also be an advantage to employers when replacing long-term employees who decide to retire since these employees tend to have higher salary and benefit costs. - Typically provides for the continuation of payments for a spouse in the event of the employee's death.
+Defined benefit plans typically provide for the continuation of payments for a spouse in the event of the employee's death.

-In addition to protecting employees from investment and longevity risks, a defined benefit plan:

-- Removes the burden of financial decision-making and investment monitoring from employees, allowing for professional management that better controls investment performance over the life of the plan.
-Studies show that investment results from professionally managed defined benefit plans outperform those of managed defined contribution plans, thus affording employees a greater retirement benefit. - Can incorporate more diverse investment vehicles, such as alternative investments (e.g., private equity, real estate), which could yield potentially better investment results with less risk.
-Most defined contribution plans have more limited investment options. - Due to their larger asset values, defined benefit plans meet the breakpoints of investment managers which lowers investment costs.
+In addition to protecting employees from investment and mortality risks, a defined benefit plan removes the burden of financial decision-making and investment monitoring from employees, allowing for professional management that better controls investment performance over the life of the plan.
+Studies show that investment results from professionally managed defined benefit plans outstrip those of managed defined contribution plans, thus affording employees a greater retirement benefit.
+Also, defined benefit plans can incorporate more diverse investment vehicles, such as alternative investments and real estate, which could yield potentially higher investment returns with less risk.
+Most defined contribution plans have more limited investment options.
+Also, due to their larger asset values, defined benefit plans meet the breakpoints of investment managers which lowers investment costs.

 Compounding the advantages for employees that defined benefit plans provide, there are some intangible benefits for employers as well.
 For example, these plans can be thought of as a reward for employees who may have sacrificed higher wages from the private sector and decided to make a long-term commitment to a church organization.
 Because employees of Catholic organizations often make sacrifices in terms of larger salaries in order to serve the Church, offering a defined benefit plan is an appropriate way to "give back" to the employee and acknowledge his or her sacrifice.
-The concepts of "giving back" and providing for those who need it-in this case employees-fit with the tenets of the Catholic Church and its mission.
+The concepts of "giving back" and providing for those who need it in this case employees-fit with the tenets of the Catholic Church and its mission.